Nwafor-Onyebuchi/JS/README.md

    - Print "Invalid operator."

 ### Task 8: Weather Suggestion
+**Write a JavaScript program that suggests clothing based on the temperature.**

 **Steps**:
 1. Initialize a variable `temperature` and assign it a value.
 2. Write an `if` statement to check if `temperature` is below 10.